Toni-Antonova/Joint-Multimodal-Embedding/README.md

 *Tested with a Tensorflow backend*

-This embedding network was used in a larger deep learning project aimed at using GANs for to generate video from text descriptions.
+This embedding network was used in a larger deep learning project aimed at using GANs to generate video from text descriptions.
 Check out my [blogpost](https://antonia.space/text-to-video-generation/) on the results.

 #### Tools Used:
 Python 3